agiordan101/ft_ssl/README.md

 Global flags :
 -
-    help           display this summary and exit
+    -help           display this summary and exit
     -i              input file for plaintext
     -o              output file for hash
     -decin          decode the input with the given hashing command (command flags can ONLY be passed after)